What is credit card travel insurance?

 Here are some of the potential pros and cons of complimentary credit card travel insurance:

-• It may be cheaper than buying standalone travel insurance, particularly if you are a frequent traveller, as you would not need to purchase a new policy each time you travel.
+• It may be cheaper than buying standalone travel insurance, particularly for frequent travellers, as you won’t need to purchase a new policy each time you travel.

 • The policy may also cover your spouse or family.